domagalahanna/bspk/docs/src/about.md

     alt: ""
   title: Our vision
   content:
-    - BSPK is a B2B company founded by frustrated customers dreaming of a great shopping experience.
+    - BSPK is a B2B company founded by inspired customers dreaming of a great shopping experience.
 We behave like a B2C community and put the customer at the center of everything we do to bring human relationships at the forefront of our clients’ growth strategies.
     - We are progressive enablers of the most innovative social connector in customer journey digitization.
 counterGallery:
   id: expertise-section